 Especially when usually these babies are said to have stopped developing right around the same time they had the scan?

-As I researched the risks of ultrasounds, I discovered that ultrasound raises the temperature of tissue.
+As I researched the risks of ultrasounds, I discovered that ultrasound raises the temperature of the tissue.
 If there is overheating, it can lead to cell death and slowing down of cell division.
 When your baby is so little that consists of a couple of cells, having a few cells die will logically have a huge effect.
 Not only that, when dividing cells is exactly what baby is doing non-stop, slowing down that process is not good either.

 Knowing this, the overheating of the fetus during the early scans could explain why the moms don’t just miscarry, but the baby spontaneously stops developing.

 Therefore I have dedicated two more posts to this topic.
-There I will be sharing more in depth what research and facts I found about the risks of ultrasounds.
-In the third post I will also be covering what your alternatives are, even when you are an expecting mom with a history of miscarriages or ectopic pregnancies.
+There I will be sharing more in-depth what research and facts I found about the risks of ultrasounds.
+In the third post, I will also be covering what your alternatives are, even when you are an expecting mom with a history of miscarriages or ectopic pregnancies.